ehs5/crmscript_fetcher/readme.md

 The software is provided "as is" without warranty of any kind.
 All responsibility of the usage of CRMSCript Fetcher lies on you.

-> :warning: **When fetching, all files and folders within the
+> :warning: **When fetching, all files and folders within the folders
-> "Scripts", "Triggers", "Screens", "ScreenChoosers","Scheduled tasks", and "Tables" folders
+> Scripts, Triggers, Screens, ScreenChoosers, Scheduled tasks and Tables
 > WILL be deleted if they are not present in SuperOffice.**
 >
 >